joshglenn/react-native-wiki/Tests.md

 You can also use Xcode to run iOS tests.
 Open `RNTester/RNTesterPods.xcworkspace` and run tests locally by pressing Command + U or selecting `Product` then `Test` from the menubar.

-Xcode allows running individual tests through its Test Navigator (Command + 6).
+Xcode also allows running individual tests through its Test Navigator (Command + 6).

+> Note: `objc-test.sh` ensures your test environment is set up to run all tests.
+It also disables tests that are known to be flaky or broken.
+Keep this in mind when running tests using Xcode.
+If you see an unexpected failure, see if it's disabled in `objc-test.sh` first.

 ### Android Tests